explainers-by-googlers/cross-origin-storage/security-questionnaire.md

 ## 02. Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?

-Yes, the API exposes only the existence of a file and provides access to it after explicit user consent.
-No additional metadata or file contents are exposed.
+Yes, after explicit user consent, the API exposes only the existence of a file with a known hash and provides access to it.
+No additional metadata is exposed.

 ## 03. Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?